Ihor16/finder/README.md

 ![demo.gif](./docs/demo.gif)

 The script uses fzf to recursively search through all visible directories starting from "home."
-It allows to navigate to any of those directories from any point in the file system.
+It allows to navigate to any of those directories from any location in the file system.

 ## How to set up

-* Install "fzf" package with
+* Install "fzf" package

 ```
 sudo apt-get update && sudo apt-get install fzf -y